Electricity

 Photo: Sanja Božinovska/LinkedIn

-North Macedonia has received requests for new wind farms, solar parks and gas power plants with a total capacity of 7,100 MW, as well as for standalone batteries and ones that would be co-located with power plants for 4,172 MW in overall operating power, Minister of Energy, Mining and Mineral Resources Sanja Božinovska revealed.
+North Macedonia has received requests for new wind farms, solar parks and gas power plants of 7,100 MW in total capacity, as well as for standalone batteries and ones that would be co-located with power plants, for 4,172 MW in overall operating power, Minister of Energy, Mining and Mineral Resources Sanja Božinovska revealed.

-The Ministry of Energy, Mining and Mineral Resources has received an initiative to build a 495 MW cogeneration gas power plant.
+The Ministry of Energy, Mining and Mineral Resources has received an initiative for a 495 MW gas-fired cogeneration plant.
 Sanja Božinovska said the details are unknown as the submitted documentation is too extensive and is still being analyzed, state news agency MIA reported.

-Of note, there are already proposals for gas-fired power plants in the country.
+Of note, there were already proposals for gas-fired power plants in the country.
 The government has signed a memorandum of understanding with Kazancı Holding on projects for such facilities.

 Investors intend to install standalone and co-located BESS